yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

     echo -n "3000" | oasis rofl secret set SERVER_PORT -
     # Add other required secrets
     ```

+    **WARNING:** Secrets are end-to-end encrypted with your account key and an ephemeral key of the chain where it will be deployed to (Testnet or Mainnet).
+Migrating encrypted secrets from one deployment to another is not possible.

 3. **Build the ROFL Application**